elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 <!-- caption text="Boxplot of library-normalized gene expression counts per individual (log scale)" -->

 Much better!
-Also notice how we used broadcasting twice there.
-Once to divide all the gene expression counts by the total for that column, and then again to multiply all the values by 1 million.
+Also notice how we used broadcasting twice in {numref}`code:norm-libsize`: once to divide all the gene expression counts by the total for that column, and then again to multiply all the values by 1 million.

 Finally, let's compare our normalized data to the raw data.